-Tim began by telling us a story about a meeting he had attended of the Fire Prevention Officers of Vancouver Island and to their guest speaker, a gentleman from Vancouver.
+Tim began by telling us a story about a meeting he had attended of the Fire Prevention Officers of Vancouver Island and their guest speaker, a gentleman from Vancouver.
 To Tim, it felt as though this individual was trying to tell the Fire Prevention Officers that the standard and quality of work being conducted on Vancouver Island was substandard and unacceptable.
-Timwasn’t arguing necessarily, but he was concerned that if the general perception from the authorities was that we, as a group of service providers, were not conducting ourselves according to the standard, that they may look elsewhere, like Vancouver, for direction.
+Tim wasn’t arguing necessarily, but he was concerned that if the general perception from the authorities was that we, as a group of service providers, were not conducting ourselves according to the standards, that they may look elsewhere, like Vancouver, for direction.

 As businesses, we recognized the value of working together to achieve this goal.

 We recognized that the fire protection industry, especially here on Vancouver Island, was suffering from lackluster enthusiasm to adhere to the code.
-Generally it was as a result of a general lack of knowledge.
-But there were other contributing factors.
+Generally it was as a result of a general lack of knowledge, but there were other contributing factors.

-This impelled us to want to do our part as an association to help all of its members, and the public in general, to do better by adhering to the Code.
+This impelled us to want to do our part as an association to help all of our members, and the public in general, to do better at adhering to the Code.
 We needed to direct attention to these documents and to promote code education.
 And we recognized that we needed to do this as a group.
 Thus we coined the phrase “Raising The Bar.”
 Together we would do our best to promote education, awareness, industry recognition in collaboration with the local fire departments, our members and the public at large, all with the goal of improving Fire Safety on Vancouver Island.

 Today is June 1st, 2021 and it has been a year and a half since we began.
-We have already made significant progress and recognition.
-It is our hope that VIFPA will continue to grow, to gain support of industry stakeholders and of the local fire departments and that this organization can in turn provide the necessary support to the people of Vancouver Island.
-Fire Safety is our number 1 goal and our aim is to achieve that by supporting those who install, inspect and maintain those systems.
+We have already made significant progress and gained recognition.
+It is our hope that VIFPA will continue to grow, to gain the support of industry stakeholders and of the local fire departments and that this organization can in turn provide the necessary support to the people of Vancouver Island.
+Fire Safety is our #1 goal and our aim is to achieve that by supporting those who install, inspect and maintain those systems.